juliangruber/deferred-open/README.md

 ## Non deferred open

-If you want to support non deferred open too, use `Deferred#queue`:
+If you want to support non deferred open too, use `this._queue`:

 ```js
 function Something (cb) {